Join Us For Our Next Symposium!

 He graduated summa cum laude from Duke University, receiving his BS degree in chemistry.
 He also received his MD degree and PhD in microbiology and immunology from Duke.
 He completed his internal medicine internship and residency at Washington University’s Barnes Hospital and his ophthalmology residency at the University of Miami, Bascom Palmer Eye Institute.
 Dr. Stulting completed a fellowship in cornea and external disease at Emory University, where he practiced, taught, and performed research from 1982 to 2010.
 In 2010, he left Emory University to found the Stulting Research Center at Woolfson Eye Institute, where he conducts a variety of clinical trials in cataract, refractive surgery, cornea, and external disease.

-Geoffrey Tabin, MD, is a Professor of Ophthalmology and Visual Sciences at the John A. Moran Eye Center at the University of Utah and co-founder and chairman of the Himalayan Cataract Project.
+Geoffrey Tabin, MD, is a Professor of Ophthalmology and Global Medicine at Stanford University and co-founder and chairman of the Himalayan Cataract Project.
 He has published more than 45 peer-reviewed articles, two books, and a dozen book chapters related to his work in ophthalmology and the developing world.

 He is the fourth person in the world to reach the tallest peak on each of the seven continents.
 His passion for mountain climbing directed him to his professional career in eye care.
 After summiting Mt.
 Everest on one of his expeditions, he came across a Dutch team performing cataract surgery on a woman who had been needlessly blind for three years.
 It was then that he understood his life’s calling.